nodejs/node/doc/contributing/security-model-strategy.md

 * Node.js does not provide a sandbox, both the JavaScript and Native code which is run is trusted to not be malicious.
-* The projects works to help code running on top of Node.js to avoid making mistakes, but not doing so is not considered a vulnerability in Node.js.
+* The project works to help code running on top of Node.js to avoid making mistakes, but not doing so is not considered a vulnerability in Node.js.
 Just because you can build something vulnerable with the APIs does not mean there is a vulnerability